Core cryptography extensibility

 There's a helper API for setting this attribute.
 Call the extension method XElement.MarkAsRequiresEncryption() located in namespace Microsoft.AspNetCore.DataProtection.AuthenticatedEncryption.ConfigurationModel.

 There can also be cases where the serialized descriptor doesn't contain sensitive information.
 Consider again the case of a cryptographic key stored in an HSM.
-The descriptor cannot write out the key material when serializing itself since the HSM will not expose the material in plaintext form.
+The descriptor cannot write out the key material when serializing itself since the HSM won't expose the material in plaintext form.
 Instead, the descriptor might write out the key-wrapped version of the key (if the HSM allows export in this fashion) or the HSM's own unique identifier for the key.

 The IAuthenticatedEncryptorDescriptorDeserializer interface represents a type that knows how to deserialize an IAuthenticatedEncryptorDescriptor instance from an XElement.
 It exposes a single method: